jameshodgson72/Credit-Card-Fraud/README.md

 - "Data merging and cleaning":  code for loading data from 3 files, cleaning and merging, ready for use through the rest of the project.
 - "EDA - Credit Card Fraud Prediction":  Exploratory data analysis.
 - "Models based on standard data":  Fraud predictor models based on the features contained in the data.
-- "Models baded on engineered features":  Fraud predictor models based on features contained in the data plus features added in this notebook.
+- "Models based on engineered features":  Fraud predictor models based on features contained in the data plus features added in this notebook.

 The repository also contains a Python code file, "jh_eda_classes.py" which includes a few standard EDA functions I have built into a class to save time by re-using them from project to project.